• Skip to main content

 Aptly named, the Python Bridge resembles a giant, writhing red snake.
 Also called High Bridge, it spans a canal connecting Borneo Island with the Sporenburg in the Eastern Docklands.

-At 90 metres (295 feet) long, this award-winning pedestrian bridge has become a symbol of Amsterdam’s modernity.
+At 90 metres (295 feet) long, this award-winning pedestrian bridge has become a symbol of Amsterdam’s modernity and earning it’s place on our list of cool bridges around the world.

 View of the Arno River and waterfront buildings seen from Piazzale Michelangelo in Florence Italy